MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

-## Create the CoreServicesVnet virtual network and subnets
+## Task 2: Create the CoreServicesVnet virtual network and subnets

 1. On the Azure Portal home page, select **Create a resource**.
 2. In **Search services and marketplace**, enter virtual network.